sanguneo/domain-shake/README.md

 ## Caution
 - Always restrict `allowedOrigins` to trusted domains to avoid leaking data.
-- Popup blockers may prevent the initiater from opening the responder window.
+- Popup blockers may prevent the initiator from opening the responder window.
 - Unhandled requests time out to prevent hanging promises.
 - The modules are not shipped with a bundler; use your existing build pipeline if you need to transpile or minify the source.